danielneil/QuantLib-Demo/README.md

 A sandpit to get the Quantlib library built (from source) on Debian Linux.

-One of the tasks details the installation of the library using apt, but it commented out.
+One of the tasks details the installation of the library using apt, but is commented out.

 # Setup Instructions